-Through the grey clouds and lashing rain CDW shone through!
+Through the grey clouds and lashing rain CDW shone through! a

 The three day show returned to EC1, bigger and better than last year.
 Sprawling around and in the streets of Clerkenwell.
 (The name Clerkenwell comes from the Clerks’ Well in Farringdon Lane, where London parish clerks performed mystery plays in the Middle Ages.)